loveencounterflow/interskiplist/README.md

 (to be written; some key points:)

-* when inserting an interval, key `tag` is special
 * it can be a single string or a list of strings.
 All strings will be split by whitespace, so `'foo bar baz'` is equivalent to `[ 'foo', 'bar baz', ]` and `[ 'foo', 'bar', 'baz', ]`;
 * each defines a 'mon-valued' attribute: 'false' where absent, 'true' where present